Accessible Hotel Furniture: Innovative Design Solutions

 Many hotels (and their guests) share the need for certain kinds of furniture: beds, vanities, built-in wardrobes, and desks in each room.

 Making these items accessible requires design that suits people in wheelchairs.
-This means placing accessible hotel furniture at the forefront of hotel design, rather than thinking about it as secondary.
+This means placing accessible hotel furniture at the forefront of hotel design, rather than a secondary consideration.

 A custom hotel furniture manufacturer can supply samples, prototypes, and detailed drawings that will illustrate ADA compliance issues, thereby saving you time and money.